30 Crucial B2B Marketing Statistics For 2023

 Yes, straight-up sales emails obviously convert well.
 But they can also burn out your email list.
 And turn off colder leads.

 An email newsletter provides insane value.
 And reminds people that you exist.
-This powerful combination is probably why almost a third of B2B marketers consider them their #1 closing tool.

 The vast majority (89%) of all B2B emails have the company name as the sender (SuperOffice)

-A B2B buyer’s inbox is sacred. it’s where they interact with coworkers.
+A B2B buyer’s inbox is sacred.
+It’s where they interact with coworkers.
 Communicate with partners.
 And head from brands they’re considering buying from.

 However, the vast majority of B2B email campaigns show the company’s name as the sender, not a real person.
 There’s nothing wrong with that necessarily.
 But it’s smart to test different company vs. real person sender names to see which results in more opens and clicks.